Glossary

 Detergent:

-A water-soluble cleaning agent used to remove dirt, impurities and stains from clothing.
+A water-soluble cleaning agent used to remove dirt, impurities, and stains from clothing.

 Dobby:

 Dobby (which is very similar to Jacquard, although technically different) is quite similar to broadcloth in terms of thickness and weight.
 Many Dobby fabrics have small, geometric figures woven in as a regular pattern.
 The solid colors tend to have a faint white pattern of stripes or dots woven into the fabric.
+Link to browse.

 Double Cuff: